As a young child, my father often told me that I was beautiful.

 Sophie Caldecott.
 "Love is stronger than death."
 Verily (May, 2014).

 Reprinted with permission from Verily Magazine.

 Verily is a new kind of online women's magazine: one that celebrates the best of who women are.
 We feature fashion that is worthy of the woman, relationship articles that go beyond sex tips, and strong cultural and lifestyle journalism.
 Verily is the modern woman's go-to guide on how to lead a fulfilling, integrated life.

-Sophie Caldecott is a freelance writer and journalist with an interest in ethics, fashion, art, politics, feminism, and food, amongst other things.
+Sophie Caldecott is a freelance writer and founder of A Better Place Journal.
 She grew up in Oxford, studied English Literature at Durham University followed by a Masters in Magazine Journalism at City University in London.Copyright © 2014 Verily

 back to top